Durango to Salt Lake City

 LOCATION TONIGHT: Salt Lake City KOA, 1400 West North Temple, Salt Lake City.

-We were up showered and at the campground office by 0800.
+We were up showered and at the campground office by 08:00.
 The free shuttle service had the task of getting 41 of us down to the Mormon Tabernacle Choir concert.
 The city centre is about 2 miles from the campground.
-In the minibus on the way down we were told that the performance was not to be held in the Tabernacle but the Conference Centre.
-It seems that for the summer months there are far more guests wishing to be present for the ‘Music and the Spoken Word’ Tabernacle Choir concert than the Tabernacle can seat and so they move the whole operation down the road to the much larger Conference Centre which becomes a recording studio.
+On the way down in the minibus we were told that the performance was not to be held in the Tabernacle but the Conference Centre.
+It seems that for the summer months there are far more guests wishing to be present for the ‘Music and the Spoken Word’ than the Tabernacle can seat and so they move the whole operation down the road to the much larger Conference Centre which becomes a recording studio.